-It is a way to pay for the search engine advertisement that has been put up by you.
+It is a way to pay for the search engine advertisement that has been put up for you.
 Amid a lot of factors, such as budget, reachability, and goal, CPM is used to calculate the amount that you have to pay to have a million impressions on the advertisement.

 Intellipaat provides a Digital Marketing Training course.
 Check it out and become a certified Digital Marketer!

 Next in this blog is the comparison between search engine marketing (SEM) and social media paid search advertising.

 Search Engine Marketing vs Search Engine Optimization: SEM vs SEO

 Search Engine Optimization, or SEO as it is commonly called, is another set of methodologies that are used to drive traffic to your website by helping it rank higher on the search engines.
 SEM and SEO are different from each other, but you must know that they can also work together to achieve a common goal.

 Let us consider the situation where a person searches, “how to learn Python”.
 If you search on Google, it uses an algorithm that finds out the best websites to display for this keyphrase and ranks them from best to better to good.

 SEO is all about putting your website at the top of the search results to make Google determine that your page is the best to answer the question that has been searched.

-If you have a web page that has content developed around a keyphrase and if it ranks among the first few items on the first page in a search, it means that you have good content and that the audience likes the work, among many other things.
+If you have a web page that has content developed around a keyphrase and if it ranks among the first few items on the first page in a search, it means that you have a good Content Marketing strategy and that the audience likes the work, among many other things.
 The following are the other factors that play a role in SEO:

 - The time it takes to load the website completely